Browsing page 2 of words meaning to get, have, give, move things around (129 words total)

 Do you mind if I bum a few dollars from you for lunch?

 Citation from "Roger Codger", American Dad!
-(TV), Season 1 Episode 5 (2005) blacked out to resolve Google's penalty against this site.- See more words with the same meaning: to borrow or loan.
+(TV), Season 1 Episode 5 (2005) censored in hope of resolving Google's penalty against this site.- See more words with the same meaning: to borrow or loan.

 Last edited on Feb 22 2013.
 Submitted by Anonymous on Oct 01 2001.